-Scientists call that a monotonal flood-pulsed system, poets
+Scientists call that a monotonal flood-pulsed system, poets liken it to a beating heart.
+When the rains stop and the water into the lake.

-With the pulsation comes the fish, billions of them, representing more than 200 species.
-They migrate from higher reaches of the Mekong down through the Tonle Sap river and into the lake.
 Across the globe, only a handful of countries, all many times the size of Cambodia, - boast larger inland fisheries.
 None rely on their lakes to the extent that Cambodia does.
 The fish, more than 500,000 tons of which are caught each year, feed the nation.
 They provide the main source of protein for as much as 80 percent of the population, and they feed Cambodia's neighbors, which import thousands of tons each year as part of a \$2 billion industry.